Confetti Squares

 • Add the salt and vanilla, mix to combine.

 • Set about 1 cup of the marshmallows aside, then add the remaining marshmallows to the butterscotch mixture and fold to combine.
+Make sure the mixture is cool enough not to melt the marshmallows but warm enough to stir easily.

 • Cover the top with the cup of reserved marshmallows, gently pat them down to ensure they stick to the bars.